mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 We need to import two things here.
 First is `react` (on line 4), we need this package to create a new React element.
 Second is `react-dom` (on line 5), we need this package to render the element that already created to the DOM

-We have done importing react to our HTML file, lets move to the next job to create a new element using React
+We have done importing React to our HTML file, lets move to the next job to create a new element using React

 {{< highlight html "linenos=table,hl_lines=7,linenostart=1" >}}
 <html>